pikadragonelse/Chat-assignment/README.md

 Your submission will be assessed based on the following key factors:

-1. **Core Functionality (50%)**
+1. **Core Functionality (70%)**
 	- Does the chat application work correctly?
 	- Can users log in, send messages, and receive messages in real-time?
-	- Does the list of online users update correctly?
+	- Does the chat history persist when the page is refreshed?

-2. **Code Quality & Best Practices (25%)***
+2. **Code Quality & Best Practices (20%)**
-	- Is the code clean, well-structured, and maintainable?
+	- Is the code **clean, well-structured, and maintainable**?
-	- Is the state management (if used) implemented correctly?
-	- Are reusable components and hooks properly utilized?

-3. **Performance & Scalability (15%)**
-	- Does the application handle large message loads smoothly?
-	- Does it avoid unnecessary re-renders?
-	- Does it implement basic WebSocket reconnection handling?
+	-   Are **React best practices** followed (component reusability, separation of concerns, proper state handling)?
+	-   Are asynchronous calls (API requests, WebSocket events) **handled correctly**?

-4. **Optional Enhancements (10%)**
+3. **Optional Enhancements (10%)**
+	- Has the developer implemented basic styling for a user-friendly UI?
-	- Are performance optimizations like `React.memo` or `useCallback` used?
+	- Are there performance optimizations (e.g., avoiding unnecessary re-renders with React.memo, useCallback)?
-	- Has the developer added tests to validate key features?
+	- Has the developer added basic tests (if any) to validate core features?
-	- Is the UI clean and responsive (Tailwind, MUI, Styled Components, etc.)?